VSnow1988/CS330_FinalProject/README.md

 Simple OpenGL 3D scene with lighting and textures.
 NOTE: File directory will need to be reconstructed according to the code to run.
 An unsolved error is causing the zipped folders to turn out a whopping 42 MB, which will not upload to github, despite the original files being under 10MB total.

+## Setting Up

+This project was made following the class tutorial, with setup instructions here: https://github.com/SNHU-CS/CS-330 It depends upon several OpenGL libraries and was made in Visual Studio 2022.

+### Class Refelection

 What new design skills has your work on the project helped you to craft?

 This project practiced using OpenGL as well as understanding 3D art and computer-generated graphics concepts.